"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 2. If the supervisor does not remedy the situation to the employee's satisfaction, reporting it to the Joint Occupational Health and Safety Committee or Health and Safety Representative.

-3. If the Joint Occupational Health and Safety Committee or Health and Safety Representative do not remedy the situation to the employee's satisfaction, reporting it to the Occupational Health and Safety Division of the Department of Labour and Advanced Education.
+3. If the Joint Occupational Health and Safety Committee or Health and Safety Representative do not remedy the situation to the employee's satisfaction, reporting it to the Occupational Health and Safety Division of the Department of Labour, Skills and Immigration.

 Employees must also take every reasonable precaution to ensure their health and safety and that of others in the workplace.
 This includes: